Cal-Fang/PoliceTransport/README.md

 ### Case-specific cleaning
 There are several changes needed to be made in specific cases.
 Although in my actual analysis, these were found in a later step, to ensure the accuracy of sorting and filtering, it makes more sense for anyone trying to reproduce the result to change these first;:
 1. GVA recorded [a police shot and injured](https://www.gunviolencearchive.org/incident/2342312) in New Orleans, LA because the suspect was arrested in New Orleans.
 However, the injured police was shot in Erin, TN, and is a part of the Erin police department;
-2. GVA recorded [three police shot and injured](https://www.gunviolencearchive.org/incident/2094830) for the 2021-08-19 Albuquerque NM case.
+2. GVA recorded [three police shot and injured](https://www.gunviolencearchive.org/incident/2094830) for the 2021-08-19 Albuquerque, NM case.
 However, there were actually four police shot and injured.
 One extra row for Officer Harry Gunderson needs to be added;
-3. GVA recorded [one police shot and injured](https://www.gunviolencearchive.org/incident/2170769) in Atlanta GA on 2021-11-19.
+3. GVA recorded [one police shot and injured](https://www.gunviolencearchive.org/incident/2170769) in Atlanta, GA on 2021-11-19.
 This police was actually shot and injured at Sandy Springs.
 He also works for the Sandy Springs Police Department.
 This case should be altered;
 4. GVA recorded [three marshals shot and injured](https://www.gunviolencearchive.org/incident/1868904) in Bronx NYC on 2020-12-04.
 This was early misinformation.
 There were only two marshals injured according to later news;
-5. GVA did not record any case for 2021-03-15 in Chicago, but there actually was [an off-duty police shot and injured](https://abc7chicago.com/chicago-shooting-police-office-shot-injured-cpd-cop/10419984/) that day in South Chicago;
-6. GVA did not record any case for 2021-12-16 in Corona (Queens) NYC, but there actually was [an off-duty police shot and injured](https://sunnysidepost.com/off-duty-cop-shot-robbery-suspect-killed-in-wild-shootout-outside-woodside-nightclub) that day at 56-15 Northern Blvd;
-7. GVA recorded [two officers shot and injured](https://www.gunviolencearchive.org/incident/1314289) in Houston on 2019-01-28.
+5. GVA recorded [two officers shot and injured](https://www.gunviolencearchive.org/incident/1314289) in Houston on 2019-01-28.
 There were actually [five officers shot and injured](https://www.fox26houston.com/news/sergeant-who-sustained-knee-injury-during-shooting-released-from-hospital);
-8. GVA recorded [two officers shot and injured](https://www.gunviolencearchive.org/incident/1723067) in Kansas City, MI at 2020-07-02.
+6. GVA recorded [two officers shot and injured](https://www.gunviolencearchive.org/incident/1723067) in Kansas City, MI at 2020-07-02.
 There was actually only [one male officer shot and injured](https://fox4kc.com/news/missouri-highway-patrol-responding-to-kansas-city-officer-involved-shooting/).
 The other injured person is a Kansas City Bus driver and should not be included here;
-9. GVA did not record any case for 2022-10-13 in New Orleans	LA but there actually was [an off-duty police shot and injured](https://www.nola.com/news/crime_police/article_ca714662-4bf4-11ed-a467-4b49e4d22e1d.html) that day at 300 block of N Rendon St;
-10. GVA recorded [two officers shot and injured](https://www.gunviolencearchive.org/incident/2077587) in Pittsburgh on 2021-07-29.
-One of them suffered from a minor injury [not related to gunfire](https://www.pennlive.com/news/2021/07/pa-man-killed-parents-shot-at-police-died-in-crash-reports.html).
+7. GVA recorded [two officers shot and injured](https://www.gunviolencearchive.org/incident/2077587) in Pittsburgh on 2021-07-29.
+One of them suffered from a minor injury [not related to gunfire](https://www.pennlive.com/news/2021/07/pa-man-killed-parents-shot-at-police-died-in-crash-reports.html);
-11. GVA recorded [one officer shot and injured](https://www.gunviolencearchive.org/incident/2663163) in Memphis on 2023-07-25.
-This injured person is [not a police officer](https://www.actionnews5.com/2023/07/25/school-security-guard-injured-westwood-shooting/).
+8. GVA recorded [one officer shot and injured](https://www.gunviolencearchive.org/incident/2663163) in Memphis on 2023-07-25.
+This injured person is [not a police officer](https://www.actionnews5.com/2023/07/25/school-security-guard-injured-westwood-shooting/);
+9. GVA recorded [one officer shot and injured](https://www.gunviolencearchive.org/incident/1655454) in Chicago on 2020-04-09.
+This injured person is [not a police officer](https://cwbchicago.com/2020/04/security-guard-licensed-to-carry-a-gun-for-2-weeks-accidentally-shoots-teen-on-red-line.html);
+10. GVA recorded [one officer shot and injured](https://www.gunviolencearchive.org/incident/2798483) in Chicago on 2024-01-09.
+This officer actually [did not sustain any injuries](https://www.chicagocopa.org/press/copa-provides-update-on-off-duty-officer-involved-shooting-near-7200-s-spaulding-ave/);
+11. GVA recorded [two officers shot and injured](https://www.gunviolencearchive.org/incident/2640515) in Phoenix on 2023-07-01.
+Neither officer was shot in this case as [the suspect did not hold a gun and only grabbed officers' taser](https://www.phoenix.gov/newsroom/police/2807);
+12. GVA recorded [two officers shot and injured](https://www.gunviolencearchive.org/incident/2256840) in Chicago on 2022-03-18.
+This is a mistake.
+The information recorded for this case on GVA website is identical to the case recorded for [Chicago on 2022-03-18](https://www.gunviolencearchive.org/incident/2246372) and no news of police shot on 2022-03-18 can be found online;
+13. GVA recorded [one officer shot and injured](https://www.gunviolencearchive.org/incident/1171913) in Washington DC on 2018-07-25.
+This is a mistake.
+The police [was injured but not shot](https://www.wusa9.com/article/news/local/dc/suspect-injured-in-police-involved-shooting-in-dc/65-577500936).

 It is possible these mistakes could be corrected from GVA's end.
 So anyone trying to reproduce the result should examine whether these mistakes still persist before running this part of code.